SAP/ui5-webcomponents/docs/2-advanced/07-accessibility.md

 </script>
 ```

-Will result in the shadow DOM as:
+Results in the shadow DOM as:
 ```html
 <div role="complimentary" ... >
     ...